 All vehicles and equipment used during construction of the CHPE Project will have a spill kit.
 Fueling station locations will be outfitted with spill kits and secondary spill containment measures (e.g., catchment basins).
-The contractor will maintain an adequate supply of "ready to use" spill response materials and equipment at the CHPE Project's laydown yards, and as necessary, at station construction sites.
+E-J will also have on hand spill prevention structures when petroleum or hazardous substances are being used near sewer drains that lead to the sewer system.
+The contractor will maintain an adequate supply of "ready to use" spill response materials and equipment at the CHPE Project's construction area, and as necessary, at station construction sites.
 Spill response materials and equipment will include, but not be limited to, the following:

-- Commercially available spill kits for construction equipment. - In-ground or above-ground containment structures, such as berms, gutters, dikes, culverts. holding tanks, sumps, and collection systems. - Absorbent supplies, such as diapers and absorbent socks. - Absorbent material, such as kitty litter and diatomaceous earth. - Hand-held equipment, such as rakes and shovels. - Straw bales used in conjunction with plastic sheeting. - Plastic sheeting. - Sealed containers, such as five-gallon buckets and 42-gallon barrels. - Plastic trash bags. - Chemical resistant gloves. - Cleaning supplies, such as reusable and disposable rags, and - Mechanical equipment for soil removal and placement.
+- Commercially available spill kits for construction equipment. - In-ground or above-ground containment structures, such as berms, gutters, dikes, culverts. holding tanks, sumps, and collection systems. - Absorbent supplies, such as diapers and absorbent socks. - Absorbent material, such as kitty litter and diatomaceous earth. - Hand-held equipment, such as rakes and shovels. - Straw bales used in conjunction with plastic sheeting.

+- Sealed containers, such as five-gallon buckets and 42-gallon barrels. - Plastic trash bags. - Chemical resistant gloves. - Cleaning supplies, such as reusable and disposable rags. - Mechanical equipment for soil removal and placement.

-3.2 ASSESSMENT
+3.2 Assessment

 The first project personnel to recognize a spill has occurred are considered the first responders.
-The first responder will notify the CM, the EI and Kiewit immediately after a spill has occurred.
+The first responder will notify the CM, the EI and E-J immediately after a spill has occurred.

 After the first responder contacts the CM and/or EI, the first responder will assess the status of the spill.
 The first responder should assess the following:

-- Are all personnel accounted for and has the spill caused any injuries or direct exposures? - Is it safe for personnel to remain in the vicinity of the spill? - What is/was the source of the discharge? - Is the petroleum or hazardous substance still leaking or has the discharge stopped? - Can the discharge be safely stopped? - Approximately how much material has been released? - Are any environmental sensitive areas, wetlands, streams, etc. threatened?
+- Are all personnel accounted for and has the spill caused any injuries or direct exposures? - Is it safe for personnel to remain in the vicinity of the spill? - What is/was the source of the discharge? - Is the petroleum or hazardous substance still leaking or has the discharge stopped? - o Can the discharge be safely stopped? - Approximately how much material has been released? - Are any environmental sensitive areas, wetlands, streams, etc. threatened?